7 Things to Do Outdoors in Sandy Springs

 Hit The Water

-There’s only one City Springs.
-Here’s a pro tip: Head to City Springs bright and early on a Saturday morning, grab a cup of coffee and a pastry from Café Vendome, check out the Art Walk and then head to the Sandy Springs Farmers Market coming back this month!
+Here’s a pro tip: Head to City Springs bright and early on a Saturday morning, grab a cup of coffee and a pastry from Café Vendome, check out the Art Walk, and then head to the Sandy Springs Farmers Market for the perfect start to your weekend!

 Ready for a getaway?
 Check out all of the hotel offerings we have here in Sandy Springs!
-Explore 900 acres of parks, trails, river shoreline, the local dining scene, and even popular Atlanta attractions like Zoo Atlanta, the Center for Civil and Human Rights, and the Atlanta Botanical Gardens.
+Explore 900 acres of parks, trails, river shoreline, the local dining scene, and even popular Atlanta attractions like Zoo Atlanta, the Center for Civil and Human Rights, and the Atlanta Botanical Gardens just a short drive or train ride away.
 You can find all of this and more when you stay in Sandy Springs!

 You May Also Like